STOC-Machine/depth-raytracing/intersection.md

   - `d = (Δq0 / uq) u`
 - Then, set `Δq = D`, since it now has to travel across an entire voxel in the q direction (otherwise, the value should say 0)

+### Issues with negative-direction ray casts

+- The current voxel grid system can only represent the first octant of space (all coordinates positive).
+I need to expand the system so that it can include the rest.
+- Otherwise, the currently implemented system to increment `Δ` and find limiting coordinates, etc should work.

 ## Testing

 Assuming camera starts at (0,0) in voxel and coordinate space